Locations:

 To make kangaroo care safe and comfortable for your baby, you should:

 • Put away phones or other electronic devices.
 These can distract your focus away from your baby.
-Focusing on your baby is important for bonding and also for keeping your baby safe as you hold them.
+Focusing on your baby is important for bonding and also for keeping your baby safe.

 • Make sure your skin is clean and healthy.
-Don’t do kangaroo care if you have a rash, open cuts or cold sores.
-Clean your skin beforehand and don’t apply any perfumes or lotions.
+Clean your skin first and don’t apply perfumes or lotions.
+Don’t do skin-to-skin contact if you have a rash, open cuts or cold sores.

 • Avoid smoking.
 Don’t smoke before or during kangaroo care.
 Secondhand smoke poses many health risks for your baby.